 The questionnaire and interview questions will be done anonymously and treated as highly confidential.
-All the responses will be summarized in such a manner that no details about any individual will be obtainable.
+All the responses will be summarized in such a manner that no details about any individual will be obtainable. of the v 31

-I kindly thank you for your permission to question and interview you.
+ESTERI I kindly thank you for your permission to question and interview you.
 Your time and effort in assisting me with my research is appreciated.